nltk/nltk_book/book/ch08-old-extras.rst

 We can discard the structure to get the list of `leaves`:dt:, and we can confirm that both trees have the same leaves (except for the last word).
-We can also see that the trees have different `heights`:dt: (given by the number of nodes in the longest branch of the tree, starting at `s`:gc: and descending to the words):
+We can also see that the trees have different `heights`:dt: (given by the number of nodes in the longest branch of the tree, starting at ``S`` and descending to the words):

     >>> tree1.leaves()